Neurotech-HQ/linux-service-deployment/README.md

 # Linux service deployment

-To start you have to know how to run your service, regardless of the programming lamhuage used to produce it.
+To start you have to know how to run your service, regardless of the programming language used to produce it.

-This is assumed the linux machine has a debian based Operating System.
+Assuming the linux machine has a debian based Operating System.
+For other distros, what changes is the package manager and configuration files directories.

 Note: Create a production build for the service.